 Mission First Legal Aid Office Receives IOLTA Grant

-The Mission First Legal Aid Office has been awarded a grant in the amount of $12,200 by the Mississippi Bar Foundation for the 2017-2018 year.
+The Mission First Legal Aid Office has been awarded a grant in the amount of $7,500 each year for a three-year period, 2018-2021.
 The grant was awarded through the Mississippi Interest on Lawyers Trust Account Program.

 The Interest on Lawyer Trust Accounts (IOLTA) program was established by Order of the Mississippi Supreme Court as a source of funding to provide legal aid to the poor, to provide law related public education programs to the public, and to improve the administration of justice.